 2. The power of seamless self-service

-For some time now, retailers have been enhancing their technological capabilities and consumers have quickly become more digitally capable.
+For some time now, retailers have been enhancing their technological capabilities, and consumers have quickly become more digitally capable.
 This has translated into an increased demand for self-service shopping.
 Basically, people want to be in greater control of how they do things.

 Queueing at the checkout has always been the biggest irritation factor, so fingerprint or facial recognition payments are becoming popular methods of speeding things up.
-In Asia, you can now even pay with your eyes, by using an iris scan!
+In Asia, you can now even pay with your eyes by using an iris scan!
 Even without such futuristic solutions, the number of self-service checkouts has expanded dramatically.
 These are also being accepted more readily than before: in Europe, 30% to 40% of sales are now being done via self-scanning.
 The number of unstaffed stores is growing globally too.
 While the pandemic continues, the lack of human interaction at the checkout becomes a positive rather than a negative.
-So now could be a good time to introduce more self-service points and digital systems in order to accustom customers to new ways of shopping and paying.
+So now could be a good time to introduce more self-service points and digital systems to accustom customers to new ways of shopping and paying.